-- (U) A short pression on the button allows to exit the current parameter group and select the next one.
-A long pression allows to close the configuration parameter procedure (the instrument returns to the "Standard display"). - $(\mathbf{P})$ When the display is showing a group the $(\mathbf{P})$ button allows to enter the selected group.
-When the display is showing a parameter, this button allows to store the selected value and to go to the next parameter within the same group. - Increases the value of the selected parameter. - Decreases the value of the selected parameter. - (U)+(P) These buttons allow to return to the previous group.
+- Q A short pression on the button allows to exit the current parameter group and select the next one.
+A long pression allows to close the configuration parameter procedure (the instrument returns to the "Standard display"). - (P) When the upper display is showing a group and the lower display is blank, (P) allows to enter in the selected group.
+When the upper display is showing a parameter and the lower display is showing its value, it allows to store the selected value and to go to the next parameter within the same group. - Increases the value of the selected parameter. - Decreases the value of the selected parameter. - (U)+(P) These buttons allow to return to the previous group.
 Proceed as follows: